pydanny/pydanny-v2/_posts/posts2021/2021-04-09-switching-vscode-terminals.md

 []
 ```

-## Step 2
+# Step 2

-Replace the content with this for Windows or Linux:
+Replace the contents of `keybindings.json` with this for Windows or Linux:

 ```json
 // Place your key bindings in this file to